nazim-fs/nazim-fs-k8s-es-infra/SOLUTION.md

 - Implementing snapshots and backups of Elasticsearch indices to an external storage solution for data durability and disaster recovery.
 - Implementing horizontal pod autoscaling (HPA) to optimize resource usage and reduce costs.
 - Deploying Elasticsearch clusters across different Kubernetes clusters or cloud providers for redundancy and availability.
+- Enabling integration with Prometheus and Grafana to further enhance monitoring and observability.
+This integration provides advanced monitoring capabilities and customizable dashboards for in-depth analysis of Elasticsearch metrics.
 - Implementing centralized logging using tools like Elasticsearch, Fluentd, and Kibana (EFK stack) or Elasticsearch, Logstash, and Kibana (ELK stack) to collect, store, and analyze logs for enhanced monitoring and troubleshooting.

 Each of these improvements addresses critical aspects of deploying Elasticsearch with Kubernetes, enhancing reliability, security, scalability, and manageability.